 This three-day symposium will focus on issues critical in craft today:

 Contemporary practice, theory and education, and curating and collecting.
-Join us for workshops and discussions by some of the top thought leaders in craft today.
+Join us for presentations, discussions, and demonstrations by some of the top thought leaders in craft today.

 Glenn Adamson: Senior Scholar at the Yale Center for British Art and author of the landmark publication The Craft Reader.